Consent Order vs Binding Financial Agreement

 - You want to keep the terms of your agreement entirely private and out of the court system (unless a dispute arises later).

-- You and your partner agree to terms that might not strictly meet the “just and equitable” criteria a court would impose (e.g., protecting specific assets or a different percentage split for particular reasons).
+- You and your partner agree to agreements that might not strictly meet the “just and equitable” criteria a court would impose (e.g., protecting specific assets or a different percentage split for particular reasons).

 - You are outside the time limits for applying for Consent Orders and need a mechanism to finalise property matters (though obtaining leave from the court for Consent Orders might still be an option).